huntabyte/bits-ui/sites/docs/content/components/popover.md

 </Popover.Root>
 ```

-This setup enables opening the `Popover` via the custom button and ensures the local `isOpen` state updates when the Dialog closes through any means (e.g., escape key).
+#### Key Benefits

+-   Simplifies state management
+-   Automatically updates `isOpen` when the popover closes/opens (e.g., via escape key)
+-   Allows external control (e.g., opening via a separate button)

-### Change Handler
+### 2. Change Handler

-You can also use the `onOpenChange` prop to update local state when the `Popover`'s `open` state changes.
-This is useful when you don't want two-way binding for one reason or another, or you want to perform additional logic when the `Popover` opens or closes.
+For more granular control or to perform additional logic on state changes, use the `onOpenChange` prop.
+This approach is useful when you need to execute custom logic alongside state updates.

 ```svelte {3,7-11}
 <script lang="ts">